jake-knerr/chess/README.md

 .btn {
 }

+.btn {
-/* fragment - type selector and combinator to target the svg */ .btn svg:first-of-type {
+  /* fragment - type selector and combinator to target the svg */
+  svg: first-of-type;
 }
 ```